AusDTO/dta-website/_posts/2018-01-19-colour-and-contrast.md

   </figcaption>
 </figure>

 Applying a pattern helps resolve colour issues by adding another layer of visual distinction.
-Especially useful for multicoloured charts.
+This is especially useful for multicoloured charts.

-To build these charts and apply these patterns, we used the accessibility module in High Charts.
+To build these charts and apply these patterns, we used the accessibility module in [Highcharts](https://www.highcharts.com/).

 ## 2. Contrast